 Speaking of Logs, don’t neglect your Hunting one, either.
 This is essentially just a big ol’ list of enemies to track down and kill.
 Completing all Hunting Log tasks in each rank gives you loads of EXP, and it’s a good solo activity to pass the time while you’re queuing for a Dungeon or Trial.

-Guildhests are a great way to practice endgame quests, and gain quick EXP
+Guildhests are a great way to get to level 45

 For these reasons, Guildhests are essential to any FFXIV leveling guide, especially for new players.
 These instanced group quests are intended to teach beginners the basic group mechanics you’ll find in Dungeons and Trials, usually with a small boss fight at the end.
 If you’re struggling to find other players, use the Duty Finder to acquaint yourself with some dungeon buds.

-They scale nicely in difficulty, and you can unlock them after completing a Guildleve – repeatable quests for Gil or EXP – and then talking to a Battlewarden.
-What’s more, there’s an EXP bonus for every new class with which you complete Guildhests.
+Guildhests provide a decent chunk of EXP every five levels up until 45 and they scale nicely in difficulty.
+You can unlock them after completing a Guildleve – repeatable quests for Gil or EXP – and then talking to a Battlewarden.
+What’s more, there’s an EXP bonus for every new job with which you complete Guildhests.

 Attack the Duty Roulette for massive EXP